ChenYilong/iOS9AdaptationTips/README.md

   [12]: https://i.imgur.com/AdGNYHe.gif

-##4.bitcode optional
+## 4.bitcode option
-After Xcode 7,bitcode option will be enabled by default,If your library was compiled without bitcode but the bitcode option is enabled in your project settings.You can
+After Xcode 7, bitcode option is set enabled by default.
+If your library is complied without bitcode while the bitcode option is enabled in your project setting, you can